irvingswiftj/spotifyLib/README.md

 ##Testing

-Unit tests can be found in the test directory
+Unit tests can be found in the test directory and PHPUnit can be run for the root directory

 ##Credits
 - [irvingswiftj](https://github.com/:irvingswiftj)